dylanheath/cen/README.md

 # Cen (In Development)

 Cen is a tezos powered payment platform using a Contacts system.
-Send to a Phone Number, Unique Name or Email address with a 2 step process.
+Send to a Phone Number, Unique Name or Email address in 2 steps.

 * Supports up to 8 Wallets.
 * Safe & Secure using the BeaconSDK